background

 The companies that come to us are not lazy or incompetent.
 They're just stuck doing everything manually because they never set up a system to handle this work for them.

-This post is going to walk you through the traditional methods for finding decision makers (because they do work as individual tactics), and explain why relying on them without a system slows you down.
+This post is going to walk you through the traditional methods for finding decision makers (because they do work as individual tactics), and explain why relying on them without a system behind them eats your team's time alive.

 The traditional approaches to finding decision makers (and why they fall apart without a system behind them)